Channel-Wise Mixed-Precision Quantization for Large Language Models: Experiments

-In Figure~\ref{fig:c4}, we compare the perplexity of LLMs quantized by CMPQ and LLM-MQ under fractional bit-width constraints.
+In Figure~\ref{fig:c4}, we compare the C4 perplexity of LLMs quantized by CMPQ and LLM-MQ under fractional bit-width constraints.
 First, it is evident that CMPQ consistently outperforms LLM-MQ across various bit-widths and models.
 LLM-MQ quantizes entire layers to a fixed precision, which can result in significant information loss within a single layer, negatively impacting the overall model performance.
 In contrast, CMPQ allocates mixed-precision in a channel-wise manner, distributing the information loss more evenly across layers and avoiding a substantial loss in any single layer.
 Another key observation, visible when examining the transition from 2-bit to 2.2-bit quantization, highlights the advantage of mixed-precision.
 Introducing just a 10\% increase in storage overhead at lower bit-widths can lead to significant performance gains.
 For instance, in the case of LLaMA2-7B, CMPQ yields a 30\% improvement in perplexity (from 15.97 to 11.11), while LLM-MQ also shows a dramatic improvement, moving from poor performance (85.16) to performance that even surpasses the baseline (16.32).
 This demonstrates that mixed-precision quantization can trade a small increase in storage overhead for a substantial boost in performance -- something that is not achievable with integer-only bit quantization methods.

 As the average bit-width increases, the performance of both methods converges and approaches that of the baseline at 4-bit quantization.
 This indicates that quantization techniques face greater challenges at lower bit-widths.
 The strong performance of CMPQ at 2-bit and 3-bit quantization demonstrates its effectiveness, particularly in scenarios where lower bit-widths are required.
+We observe similar conclusions on WikiText-2 as well, and report the corresponding comparison in Appendix~\ref{sec:mix_wiki}.